premchander-revature/interviewquestions/Collection_IS/Collections.md

 - List(Object) can store any any thing including String, Integer etc but List(String) can only store Strings.
 - List(Object) objectList;
 - List(String) stringList;
-- objectList = stringList; *** compilation error ***
+- objectList = stringList; **compilation error**

 </blockquote>
 </details>

 ---

-33. If The Compiler Erases All Type Parameters At Compile Time, Why Should You Use Generics?
+29. If the compiler erases all type parameters at compile time, why should you use generics?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)